dedousi/GNU_Octave_Projects/README.md

 # GNU_Octave_Projects
-Some GNU Octave projects from math class.
+Some GNU Octave projects from the Numerical Analysis class.